Information about Saxagliptin

 Q. Can I use Saxagliptin with dapagliflozin?

 Yes, Saxagliptin can be used along with dapagliflozin.
-Both are antidiabetic drugs and can achieve better reduction of blood sugar levels when used together and can lower the risk of hypoglycemia and help in better reduction of body weight.
+Both are antidiabetic drugs and can achieve better reduction of blood sugar levels when used together and can lower the risk of hypoglycemia.

 Q. Is it beneficial to use Saxagliptin with glipizide?

 Yes, it is beneficial to take Saxagliptin and glipizide.
 Both are antidiabetic drugs, however, they work in different ways.
-When taken together, they can help in better control of blood sugar levels.
-However, the risk of low blood sugar levels (hypoglycemia) can increase if the dose of glipizide is not adjusted.
+When taken together, they can help in better controlling of blood sugar levels.